 When you lodge your tax return, you may need to provide spouse details, even if your spouse doesn't work or you have separate finances.
-We use this info to work out your eligibility for certain tax offsets, Medicare levy reductions, and the medicare levy surcharge.
+We use this info to work out your eligibility for certain tax offsets, Medicare levy reduction, or the Medicare levy surcharge.

 A spouse is anyone you've lived with in a genuine domestic relationship at any point during the year.
 This includes de facto and same-gender couples.
-Even if you're not married, you may have a spouse for tax purposes.
+If you're not married, you may still have a spouse for tax purposes.

 Do I have to include my spouse's income in my tax return?

-Yes, even if you keep your tax affairs separate from your spouse, you'll still need to provide us with their income information.
-We need this information to work out whether:
+Yes, even if you keep your tax affairs or finances separate from your spouse, you'll still need to provide us with their income information.
+We need this information to work out whether you:

 What if my spouse is a foreign resident for tax purposes?